CCRI-Cyberknights/page/docs/ROUTING-NAV.md

 - On load, a normalizer converts legacy `?page=` URLs to hash routes via `history.replaceState`.
 - Router logic lives in `index.html` and re-renders on `hashchange`.

-## Mobile Navigation
+## Navigation Design

-- A hamburger button toggles a mobile nav (`#site-nav-mobile`).
+- Simplified direct navigation with no hamburger menu.
-- `aria-expanded` is updated for accessibility.
+- Navigation is always visible and responsive across all screen sizes.
-- Mobile nav auto-closes on route change.
+- Clean header design featuring only the CyberKnights logo and navigation links.

 ## Adding a Route